nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 Following the Section Header & Date Range Applied, Consumer Systems **SHALL** display the Provider-returned message describing the contents of the section and indicating where contents may vary - e.g. where Historical Allergies are included in the Current Allergies sub-section, or where a particular column is not provided

+## Table construction requirements ##

+Providers must adhere to the table construction requirements listed below:

+- Table columns **SHALL** be ordered left-to-right (1..N).
+- Table content **SHALL NOT** be truncated.
+- Table rows **SHALL** be ordered by date descending (i.e. most recent date/time first).

+Table header text can be found on the specfic HTML view pages.